-This manual provides detailed setup procedures for Advantech ICR-4[12]00 routers, offering comprehensive guidance on the following topics:
+This manual provides detailed setup procedures for Advantech ICR-4400 routers, offering comprehensive guidance on the following topics:

-- Web configuration interface for the routers detailed in Chapter 1.2. - Overview of available remote management systems see Chapter 1.2.2. - Detailed configuration instructions, item by item, following the web interface's structure: - Status detailed in Chapter 2. - o Configuration outlined in Chapter 3. - Customization covered in Chapter 4. - o Administration explained in Chapter 5. - Configuration examples for typical scenarios presented in Chapter 6.
+- Web configuration interface for the routers detailed in Chapter 1.2. - Overview of available remote management systems see Chapter 1.2.2. - Detailed configuration instructions, item by item, following the web interface's structure: - Status detailed in Chapter 2. - Configuration outlined in Chapter 3. - Customization covered in Chapter 4. - Administration explained in Chapter 5. - Configuration examples for typical scenarios presented in Chapter 6. - For detailed information on topics such as ordering, hardware features, initial setup, and technical specifications, refer to the Hardware Manual available on the Engineering Portal.